-School Enrollment: Female (PI1081): "Number of female students enrolled as of the end of the reporting period, both full-time and part-time, where each discrete student is counted regardless of number of courses."
+School Enrollment: Female (PI1081): "Number of female students enrolled as of the end of the reporting period, both full-time and part-time, where each discrete student is counted regardless of several courses."

-As with the SDGs, the catalogue offers a comprehensive place to start, and the can be customized as desired.
+As with the SDGs, the catalog offers a comprehensive place to start, and they can be customized as desired.

 From Goals to Metrics - The Way Forward to Gender Lens Investing:

-That clarity (which can also be achieved by investigating existing gender lens investing examples) can help drive how to mobilize capital.
-At the due diligence stage (and follow-up with existing portfolio, of course) impact metrics shine a light on the progress that is being made (hopefully).
+That clarity (which can also be achieved by investigating existing gender lens investing examples) can help drive capital.
+At the due diligence stage (and follow-up with an existing portfolio, of course), impact metrics shine a light on the progress made (hopefully).